prakash7898970831/employee-management-api/README.md

 ## Project Overview

-This project is a REST API built in PHP (Laravel/CodeIgniter) to manage employees and departments.
+This project is a REST API built in PHP (Laravel) to manage employees and departments.

 * A company has multiple departments.
 * Each employee belongs to one department and can have multiple contact numbers and addresses.